Monkeypox

 Does monkeypox only occur in men who have sex with men?

-No. Although the recent outbreak is currently affecting gay or bisexual men disproportionately, it can affect anyone and is not exclusive to this group.
+No. It can affect anyone and is not exclusive to this group.

 Can monkeypox kill a person?